Singular Bayesian Neural Networks: Additional Experimental Results

 \subsubsection{Experimental Setup}

 \paragraph{Dataset and Preprocessing.} We use the full MNIST dataset \cite{lecun1998gradient} with 60,000 training samples and 10,000 test samples.
-Following ~\cite{blundell2015weight}, pixel values are normalized to the range $[0, 1]$ by dividing by 126, and each $28 \times 28$ image is flattened to a 784-dimensional feature vector.
-The training set is further split into 50,000 for training and 10,000 for validation; the original test set remains held out.
+Following \cite{blundell2015weight}, pixel values are cast to floating point and divided by 126, so the original integer range $[0,255]$ is rescaled to approximately $[0,2.02]$.
+Each $28 \times 28$ image is then flattened to a 784-dimensional feature vector.
+The training set is further split into 50,000 training samples and 10,000 validation samples; the original test set remains held out.
 No data augmentation is applied.

 \paragraph{Neural Network Architecture.} All models employ an identical MLP architecture:

 where the first two hidden layers use ReLU activations and the output layer is linear (logits).
 This setup matches the standard Blundell et al.\ baseline to ensure fair comparison.